This guide has details on setting up power in a new location or changing an existing service.

 Under the Alberta Safety Codes Act and Permit Regulations an Electrical Permit is required to install, alter or add to an electrical system.

 All new electrical installations require a permit, such as:

 - New construction

 - Service upgrade

-- Any additions to an electrical system, adding new circuits/wiring for receptacles and/or lighting, repair/replacement of aluminum wiring and garden shed wiring to name a few.
+- Any other additions to an electrical system, including adding new circuits/wiring for receptacles and/or lighting, repair/replacement of aluminum wiring and garden shed wiring

 General Permit Information